 JCLA is going to write a letter requesting PGE donate to the Association since we are a small library and the effect of the repayment is extreme for us.
 The Association is also going to request additional disbursement from their endowment fund so they can be prepared to assist in funding the library’s potential cutbacks.

+They will also write a letter to PGE requesting a donation.
+The board agreed that there will have to be a plan to reduce expenditures in the next fiscal year, but they will hold off for now.
 Tess Ballard moved and Karen Esvelt seconded to approve the financials as presented.
 Motion carried unanimously.

 Old Business

 Revise/Approve 2024-2025 Results Policy.
-The Board discussed eliminating the Teen Programs result policy (#3).
-The policy is under the umbrella of Youth Services and Programs, which is included in Result Policy #1, Programs and Resources.
-Ballard moved to change the 2024-2025 Results Policies to eliminate #3 and keep #s 1,2,4, and 5.
-Turo seconded.
-There was no further discussion, and the motion carried unanimously.
+The Board discussed eliminatingEliminate the Teen Programs result policy (#3).
+The policy – it is under the umbrella of Youth Services and Programs, which is included in Result Policy #policy 1, Programs and Resources.
+BallardTess moved to change the 2024-2025 Results Policies results policy to eliminate #3 and keep #s 1,2,4, and 5.
+TuroTiff seconded.
+There was no furtherNo discussion, and the motion carried unanimously.
 The new Policy will be updated and distributed electronically, and posted on Teams.

 New Business